SIP Calculator — Plan Your Mutual Fund Investments — India 2026

 Free SIP calculator to estimate returns on monthly mutual fund investments.
-See how compound interest grows your SIP of Rs 500 to Rs 50000 per month over time.
+See how compound interest grows your SIP of Rs 500 to Rs 50000 per month over.

 A Systematic Investment Plan is the smartest way to build wealth over the long term in India.
 By investing a fixed amount every month in mutual funds you benefit from rupee cost averaging which reduces the impact of market volatility and the power of compounding which exponentially grows your money over time.
 Even a small SIP of Rs 5000 per month at 12% annual returns can grow to Rs 11.6 lakh in 10 years and Rs 50 lakh in 20 years.